danintel/sawtooth-cookiejar/README.md

-# sawtooth-cookiejar
+# Sawtooth Cookie Jar
-Simple cookie jar Sawtooth application example
+Simple cookie jar example of a Sawtooth application.

-# Introduction
+## Introduction
 This is a minimal example of a Sawtooth 1.0 application, with a transaction processor and corresponding client.
-This example demonstrates a simple use case, where a baker bakes or eats cookies in a virtual cookie jar.
+This example demonstrates a simple use case, where a baker bakes or eats cookies saved in a virtual cookie jar.

 A baker can:
 1. bake one or more cookies to add to the cookie jar